AdobeDocs/experience-manager-65.en/help/sites-developing/spa-edit-external.md

 #### Requirements and Limitations {#limitations}

-There are several requirements to add virtual leaf components as well as some limitations.
+There are several requirements to add virtual leaf components and some limitations.

 * The `pagePath` property is mandatory for creating a virtual component.
 * The page node provided at the path in `pagePath` must exist in the AEM project.